dfilatov/jspath/readme.md

 ```

 ###Positional predicates###
-Positional predicates allows you to filter items by their context position.
+Positional predicates allow you to filter items by their context position.
 Positional predicates are always embedded in square brackets.

 There are four available forms: